YouTube banner examples (ft. Neil Patel, Justin Brown, and HubSpot)

 This guide from Rebrandly explains how links can be added to your YouTube banner.

-Up next, we have Justin Brown to teach us about YouTube banners.
-Justin Brown has a very detailed YouTube banner example.
+Up next, we have Justin Brown to teach us about creating a YouTube banner.
+Justin Brown has a very detailed YouTube channel art example.
 He and his brother Mike are top experts in video marketing.

 Now let’s dive into his Youtube channel and break down Primal video’s Youtube banner.